What is a Release?

 Types of releases in software development

-A major release includes essential innovations of a product or software, e.g. functional areas that are supported for the first time, such as the traceability of requirements or the visualisation of goals in a goal diagram in a requirements engineering tool.
+- A major release includes essential innovations of a product or software, e.g. functional areas that are supported for the first time, such as the traceability of requirements or the visualisation of goals in a goal diagram in a requirements engineering tool.
 Such functional innovations are often accompanied by changes to the system or software architecture.
-In addition, a major release also replaces minor one and hotfixes that have been made available since the last major release was released. - minor release
+In addition, a major release also replaces minor one and hotfixes that have been made available since the last major release was released.

-The emergency release is a term for software versions that are available at short notice and that solve problems.
+- The emergency release is a term for software versions that are available at short notice and that solve problems.
 They are also called bug fixes or hotfixes.
 Usually they contain only bug fixes and no additional features.

-Updates, upgrades and release candidates
+Differentiation of terms: updates, upgrades and release candidates

 In the course of installation and commissioning, updates and upgrades are often mentioned.
 The installation of an update is usually equivalent to the installation of a minor release (or the installation of ongoing versions).
 And installing an upgrade is usually identical to installing a major release (or installing versions that skip others, e.g. an upgrade from version 2 to version 4).